 - Provide Some Structure.
 Kids need a break from their structured school year routine, but the contrast between the structured rhythm of the school day and unstructured summer days are not always a good recipe for many kids.
 For many children the unstructured nature of summer can create or exacerbate anxiety, worries and inattention.
 Try creating a summer rhythm that includes a consistent morning activity that incorporates movement and social connection, and a period of rest and recharging in the afternoon.

 - Avoid Overscheduling.
 Just as it is important to provide some structure, be cautious not to overschedule.
-If your child(ren) are enrolled in daycare or all day camps, anticipate exhaustion from outdoor learning and activities.
+If your child(ren) are enrolled in daycare or all day camps, anticipate fatigue from outdoor learning and activities.
 Use the summer to take a break from evening extracurricular classes, sports & activities.
-Alternatively, consider s’mores or a game of catch in the evening to share time & connect about the busy events of the day.
+Alternatively, consider s’mores or a game of catch in the evening to share time & connect.

 - Take Technology Breaks.
 Establish clear expectations and technology content/time limit guidelines.
-As difficult as this might be, model it.
+As difficult as this might be, MODEL IT!
 Turn your phone on vibrate when you are engaged in activities with your kids so you are not tempted to check every text & notification.
 Encourage kids to take a break from gaming and incorporate technology into more creative learning/research projects (An example could be having kids research geographical & cultural facts about a country, and then having them help prepare a meal that features food from that country for dinner one night during the week).
-Regarding the topic of taking breaks…Our family uses the term “F.O.B.”- or “Feet On Bed”-as an acronym, since “Nap” is not usually a welcomed word with school age children (at least until the teenage years!).
+Regarding the topic of taking breaks…Our family uses the term “F.O.B.”- or “Feet On Bed”-as an acronym, since “Nap” is not usually a welcomed word with school age children (at least until the teenage years when sleep becomes desired again!).
 As much as a “Nap” sounds AMAZING to most adults…many kids resist prompted opportunities to rest.
-Make your own guidelines based on what works best for your child(ren), but as an example, our family’s “F.O.B.” consists of a 60-minute technology-free period on or in their bed.
-Sleep is not required (although snoozing often occurs anyways).
+Make your own guidelines based on what works best for your child(ren), but as an example, our family’s “F.O.B.” consists of a 60-minute technology-free period on their bed.
+Sleep is not required (although snoozing often occurs anyways!).
 Reading, drawing or coloring are options for quiet activities during “F.O.B.”